-- 2.1 We will always apply some general principles to our planning consultations/ engagement.
-These are set out below: - a) We will communicate clearly; - b) We will make it easy for you to be involved; - c) We will make sure your involvement is effective; - d) We will share information and provide feedback; - e) We will keep the process simple; - f) We will learn from our mistakes - 2.2 Involvement in consultations will be open to all regardless of age, gender, race, faith, disability or knowledge and experience. - 2.3 If you have difficulty in communicating with us, we will make information available in other formats such as braille, large print audio, or another language, on request. - 2.4 Wherever possible, consultation will be carried out in tandem with other community engagement initiatives.
+- 2.1 We will always apply some general principles to our planning consultations / engagement.
+These are set out below: - a) We will communicate clearly: - b) We will make it easy for you to be involved; - c) We will make sure your involvement is effective; - d) We will share information and provide feedback; - e) We will keep the process simple; - f) We will learn from our mistakes. - 2.2 Involvement in consultations will be open to all, including all protected characteristics listed within The Equality Act 2010. - 2.3 If you have difficulty in communicating with us, we will make information available in other formats such as braille, large print audio, audio description or another language on request. - 2.4 Wherever possible, consultation will be carried out alongside other community engagement initiatives.